How To Start Your Own Parent Teacher Group

 Whether it’s a PTA or a PTO, neither can operate without having a strong network of parents.
-So, the first thing to do is to get other interested parents involved.
-Once you have a handful of dedicated parents on board, you’re good to go.
-And remember, it’s the work ethic and enthusiasm that matters more than the numbers or influence, so pick your core members carefully.
+So, the first thing to do is involve other interested parents.
+You're good to go once you have a handful of dedicated parents on board.
+And remember, it’s the work ethic and enthusiasm matter more than the numbers or influence, so pick your core members carefully.

 2. Come up with a Mission Statement

 It is important that your organization have a guiding light, and the first step in this direction is coming up with a mission statement.
-Your statement doesn’t need to be fancy, but it should sum up why the organization exists, what it strives to do, what problems it will overcome, and how it aims to benefit both the students and the wider school network.
+Your statement doesn’t need to be fancy, but it should sum up why the organization exists, what it strives to do, what problems it will overcome, and how it aims to benefit the students and the wider school network.
 Your mission statement is what your members will refer back to in times of confusion, and it is what will draw in new members over time.
-If you are forming a PTA, you will want to look at the National PTA’s mission statement first.
+When forming a PTA, you must examine the National PTA’s mission statement first.

 3. Put Pen to Paper

-With your initial membership and mission statement out of the way, it is now time to move onto the organization's flesh: your ideas.
-Members should sit together and discuss what the future of their organization holds at length.
-By the end of this stage, your PTA or PTO should have a rough set of goals that it wants to accomplish, such as fundraising, more internship opportunities, or better physical education programs, as well as a list of potential events and activities that it will host.
+With your initial membership and mission statement out of the way, it is time to move on to the organization's flesh: your ideas.
+Members should sit together and discuss their organization's future at length.
+By the end of this stage, your PTA or PTO should have a rough set of goals that it wants to accomplish, such as fundraising, more internship opportunities, better physical education programs, and a list of potential events and activities that it will host.
 After all, having a plan for the future makes it that much closer to reality.

 4. Get the Principal on Board

-Any school’s principal is an essential part of its framework, and having your principal on board will be a big boost to the integrity and potential success of your PTA or PTO.
-This is because principals are well-versed with the functioning of their school, and so they would be best able to guide you on the journey you are about to take.
+Any school’s principal is an essential part of its framework, and having your principal on board will greatly boost the integrity and potential success of your PTA or PTO.
+This is because principals are well-versed with their school's functioning, so they would be best able to guide you on the journey you are about to take.

 5. Create the Bylaws